markd89/FrontPocket/INSTALL.md

 and streams audio chunk by chunk.
 It is controlled via a lightweight CLI client over a TCP socket, and can run as a systemd service.

+The instructions below setup a VENV, put everything in the right directories with the correct permissions and setup the SystemD service.
+That's what's recommended.
+For those who just want to play with it interactively, it should be possible to clone the project into a folder on your machine, install the requirements and then run ```python3 frontpocket_server.py``` Then from another CLI, you can run  ```python3 frontpocket_client.py``` passing it the parameters.
+You're suggested to skim the full instructions anyway.

 ---

 ## Requirements

 - Linux (tested under Debian).
-Other distros and MacOS, Windows may work.
-Please make a PR for fixes.
+Other distros and MacOS, Windows may work with a little persuasion.
+Please make a PR with fixes.
 - Python 3.10+
 - ALSA audio (`libasound2`)
 - `rubberband-cli` (for speed adjustment)
 - `xclip` (X11) or `wl-clipboard` (Wayland) for clipboard support

-FrontPocket uses the TTS engine in CPU mode.
-A GPU is not required and CUDA packages are not installed.
-If you have an NVIDIA GPU you can experiment with GPU acceleration, but it is not needed for normal use.

 ---